- Town Government

 The Ashfield Agricultural Commission encourages the pursuit of agriculture in town as both a business and a resource, the preservation of farmland, and other farm-related concerns.
+At the Ashfield Annual Town Meeting in 2006, the Right to Farm Bylaw was approved.
+This bylaw encourages the pursuit of agriculture, promotes agriculture-based economic opportunities, and protects and conserves farmlands withing the Town of Ashfield by allowing agricultural uses and related activities to function with minimal conflict with abutters and local agencies.
 It promotes and protects agricultural interests for present and future generations.
 In addition the commission provides a forum for consideration of farming issues, assuring that the impact of land use and other local decisions impacting farming interests are adequately considered.

 The commission gives the dwindling ranks of farmers a voice in their community government, provides education about the importance of farming in a community’s life, and seeks solutions when conflicts arise with neighbors disgruntled on the smelly or un-attractive side of farming life.

 The Agriculture Commission is appointed by the Select Board and receives no budgeted funding from the town.
 All expenses incurred have been voluntarily borne by the AgCom members or funded out of grant funding.